-Splat is a brand that are known for their bright, bold colors.
-They are gluten free, ammonia free, and paraben free.
+Splat is a brand that is known for its bright, bold colors.
+They are gluten-free, ammonia-free, and paraben-free.

 As this is a semi-permanent dye, you can expect results to last for 4 -6 weeks.
 This makes it a great option for those who aren’t looking to commit to any color or someone who likes to switch up their hair color often.

 Hair dye can be very drying on the hair, but these colors contain Baobab seed oil to moisturize and protect the hair.
 You may notice less dryness when using these dyes compared to others.

 Keracolor is a unique conditioning product that deposits hair color to the hair strands.
 Their hair color selection is gluten-free and paraben-free.

 Many people have reported that it leaves their hair feeling very soft and manageable.
 It can act as a way to refresh faded hair color or change your natural color to your desired shade.

 There are 18 colors to choose from ranging from bright, bold colors to more natural shades.